quii/learn-go-with-tests/maps.md

 }
 ```

-Here we created a type alias which acts as a thin wrapper around
+Here we created a `Dictionary` type which acts as a thin wrapper around
-the actual type.
-The advantage of using a type alias is that we can now
-create our own methods on our Map type.
+`map`.
+With the custom type defined, we can create the `Search` method.

 ## Write the test first